Robert Williams III

 Robert Lee Williams III (born October 17, 1997) is an American professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
 He played college basketball for the Texas A&M Aggies.

-Nicknamed “Time Lord”, Williams was drafted 27th overall in the 2018 NBA draft by the Boston Celtics.
+Williams was drafted 27th overall in the 2018 NBA draft by the Boston Celtics.
 He had a breakout season in 2021–22, which saw him being named to the NBA All-Defensive Second Team and reaching the NBA Finals as the Celtics' starting center.

 High school career

 Williams attended North Caddo High School in Vivian, Louisiana.
 A consensus four-star recruit, he ranked 50th overall in ESPN’s Top 100 for the class of 2016 and was the number one prospect in the state of Louisiana.
 He committed to Texas A&M University to play college basketball.

 College career

 In his first college game, he scored five points and had five blocks and seven rebounds.
 He was named SEC Defensive Player of the Year and earned Second-Team All-SEC honors after averaging 11.9 points and a team-high 8.2 rebounds per game as a freshman in 2016–17.

-On March 21, despite being credited as a potential first round lottery player, Williams decided to forgo the 2017 NBA draft and stay for another season at Texas A&M.
+On March 21, despite being credited as a potential first-round lottery player, Williams decided to forgo the 2017 NBA draft and stay for another season at Texas A&M.

-Following Texas A&M's loss in the 2018 NCAA men's basketball tournament, Williams announced his intention to forgo his final two seasons of collegiate eligibility and declare for the 2018 NBA draft, where he was expected to be a first round selection.
-Williams was viewed as a potential lottery pick for the 2017 NBA draft and 2018 NBA draft.
+Following Texas A&M's loss in the 2018 NCAA men's basketball tournament, Williams announced his intention to forgo his final two seasons of collegiate eligibility and declare for the 2018 NBA draft, where he was expected to be a first-round selection.
+Williams was viewed as a potential lottery pick for the 2017 and 2018 NBA drafts.